Graves' Disease — A Visual Guide to Symptoms, Causes, Pregnancy & Treatment

 Perimenopause / menopause

 Second peak.
-Hot flashes & palpitations can mask Graves' β€” check TSH if atypical.
+Hot flashes & palpitations can mask Graves' — check TSH if atypical.

-Symptoms women notice first
+Symptoms most people notice first

 Graves' touches almost every system in the body.
-Symptoms below are ranked by how common they are in women with active disease (approximate, from clinical literature β€” varies by age and severity).
-Hover any bar to see more detail.
+Symptoms below are ranked by how common they are in people with active disease1 (approximate, from clinical literature — varies by sex, age, and severity).

 1

-πŸ’“ Racing heart / palpitations
+💓 Racing heart / palpitations

 ~85%